Sandor Clegane: A Game of Thrones and A Clash of Kings

-In A Game of Thrones, he acts as bodyguard and servant to Crown Prince Joffrey Baratheon, who calls him "Dog" but is somewhat attached to him, as Joffrey lacks a father figure from King Robert.
-While escorting Sansa home, he reveals to her how his face was scarred and expresses much resentment of his brutish older brother and towards the concept of knighthood in general.
-Clegane hunts down Arya Stark's friend Mycah, and leads the Lannister attack on Eddard Stark's men in the Tower of the Hand during the purge of the Starks.
+In A Game of Thrones, he acts as a bodyguard and servant to then-Crown Prince Joffrey Baratheon, who calls him "Dog" but is somewhat attached to him: Joffrey lacks a father figure in his supposed father, King Robert Baratheon.
+While escorting Sansa home one evening, he reveals to her how his face was scarred and expresses much resentment of his brutish older brother and towards the concept of knighthood, in general.
+Clegane hunts down Arya Stark's friend Mycah, and leads the Lannister attack on Ned Stark's men in the Tower of the Hand during the purge of the Starks.

-Sandor is named Joffrey's Kingsguard towards the end of A Game of Thrones, but always refuses to become a Knight.
-Clegane is often assigned to guard Sansa, and becomes quite protective of her, calling her "little bird."
-He tries to protect her from Joffrey's abuse in A Clash of Kings, and advising her to do whatever Joffrey tells her as the best method of survival.
-He saves Sansa's life when Joffrey's entourage is set upon by his own impoverished citizens, in the streets of King's Landing.
-Sandor becomes disillusioned during the Battle of the Blackwater and abandons his duty as Joffrey's guard due to the widespread use of wildfire (a fictional incendiary substance inspired by Greek fire).
-He offers to help Sansa flee King's Landing, and is agitated when she refuses.
-He threatens her but then calms down after she sings him a song about mercy, before fleeing the capital on his own.
+Sandor is named to Joffrey's Kingsguard towards the end of A Game of Thrones, but always refuses to become a knight.
+Clegane is often assigned to guard Sansa, becoming quite protective of her and calling her "little bird."
+He tries to protect her from Joffrey's abuse in A Clash of Kings, and advises her to do whatever Joffrey tells her as the best method of survival.
+He saves Sansa's life when Joffrey's entourage is set upon by his own impoverished citizens in the streets of King's Landing.
+Sandor becomes disillusioned during the Battle of the Blackwater and abandons his duty as Joffrey's guard due to the widespread use of wildfire, an incendiary substance inspired by Greek fire.
+He offers to help Sansa flee King's Landing and is agitated when she refuses.
+He threatens her but then calms down after she sings him a song about mercy before fleeing the capital on his own.

 A Storm of Swords

-In A Storm of Swords, the lordless Sandor gets drunk and is captured by the Brotherhood Without Banners, who sentences him to a trial by combat on a charge of murder accused by Arya.
-Sandor prevails against the Brotherhood leader Beric Dondarrion and is set free.
-He later kidnaps Arya and hopes to ransom her to her brother Robb Stark at Riverrun in order to earn a place in Robb's service.
+In A Storm of Swords, the lordless Sandor gets drunk and is captured by the Brotherhood Without Banners, which sentences him to trial by combat on a charge of murder levied by Arya.
+Sandor prevails against the Brotherhood leader, Beric Dondarrion, and is set free.
+He later kidnaps Arya and hopes to ransom her to her brother Robb Stark at Riverrun to earn a place in Robb's service.
 He takes her to the Twins, where Robb is attending the wedding of his uncle.
-However, just as they arrive, the Red Wedding happens and the Freys begin slaughtering the Starks.
+However, just as they arrive, the events of the Red Wedding begin, and House Frey begins slaughtering the Starks.
 Sandor knocks Arya unconscious to prevent her from running into the castle and fights his way out, killing three Frey knights.
-They later encounter three of Gregor's men — Polliver, Tickler and a pimply squire from House Sarsfield — at the Crossroad Inn.
-Sandor is provoked while drunken and kills Polliver in the ensuing altercation, but is seriously injured.
-He becomes critically ill when his wounds begin to fester, so Arya abandons him under a tree to await his apparent death.
+They later encounter three of Gregor's men—Polliver, the Tickler, and a pimply squire from House Sarsfield—at the Crossroad Inn.
+Sandor is provoked while drunk and kills Polliver in the ensuing altercation, but is seriously injured.
+He becomes critically ill when his wounds begin to fester, and Arya abandons him under a tree to await his apparent death.